 When planting, do not leave the vines, or the sacks of plants laying out in hot sun!

-When planting, the graft must be at least 5 cms above the final soil level, preferably 7 cms,
+When planting, the graft must be around 5 cms above the final soil level, 7 cms on a steep slope,

 in order to prevent the scion from ever forming its own roots, which would result subsequently in the vine dieing.

 The graft should not be more than 10 cms above soil level, as the roots of a young vine can dry out more easily if they are closer to the surface.